hungsu/quartz/content/notes/NIU KQI3 Scooter.md

 Possibly the best value electric [[Scooter]] around.

 I discovered this scooter through Unbox Therapy and their [video](https://www.youtube.com/watch?v=wzR16X7rGs0).
-A short while later I saw it on sale on Amazon for just $642USD including taxes and delivery, so I snapped it up.
+A short while later I saw it on sale on Amazon for just $642USD including taxes and delivery, so I snapped it up. (it's back to $799USD at time of writing)

 ## Reasons I like it